 The Social Sciences instructor tried to sum it up.
-He was one of those people who seldom speak, but once they begin, there is no way to stop them:
+He was one of those people who seldom speak, but once they begin, there's no way to stop them: "Let's face it.

-- Let's face it.
 Mark intimidates us all.
-It makes me think of the Yankees, at the end of the Independence War
+It makes me think of the Yankees at the end of the Independence War..."
 Here again, some of the other instructors lifted their eyes to heaven.
-The Phys Ed instructor said:

-- Holy cow!
-We have real news!
-Who won?
+The Phys Ed instructor said: "Holy cow!
+This is really fresh news!
+Who won?"

-This remark did not minimally affect the Social Sciences instructor.

-- ...Yes, the victorious Yankees were watching the ships sailing off forever with the English army and the loyalists on board.
+This remark didn't minimally affect the Social Sciences instructor. "...Yes, the victorious Yankees were watching the ships sailing off forever with the English army and the loyalists on board.
 I think that besides the elation of the victory, the most perceptive among the Yankees had a feeling of melancholy.
 They had won, but they had the clear impression that the beaten Englishmen carried away with themselves something, a hard core of invincibility, even in defeat.
-This boy reminds me of that ... and he brought back to me a question I often reflect on: America is now the most influential power on Earth, but does that make it a new empire?
+This boy reminds me of that...and he brought back to me a question I often reflect on: America is now the most influential power on Earth, but does that make it a new empire?
 Are we teachers of a new civilization?
-More than that, deep inside, have we achieved full independence?
-Will we ever reach it?
+I mean, deep inside, have we achieved full independence?"

-The Phys Ed instructor commented a bit sarcastically:

-- Thank you for your excellent, inspiring speech.
-Leaving it aside for the moment, I'd say that Mark is an exceptional boy, and I think that we are not yet at the end of the surprises he will serve us.

-The English instructor had the last word:

-- Only, we won't be surprised anymore.
+The Phys Ed instructor commented a bit sarcastically: "Thank you for your excellent, inspiring speech.
+Leaving it aside for the moment, I'd say that Mark is an exceptional boy, and I think that we're not yet at the end of the surprises he will serve us."
+The English instructor had the last word: "Only, we won't be surprised anymore."

-6. The Parking Lot.
+6. The Parking Lot

 During the whole day following the boxing match, Billie had tried to make contact with Mark.
-He just wanted to thank him for having stopped Buck...he just wanted to thank him warmly because he had fought for him ...
-He just wanted to implore him to accept him as a friend ...
-He just wanted ...
-He even blushed at his thoughts about all he just wanted.
+He just wanted to thank him for stopping Buck...he just wanted to thank him warmly because he had fought for him...He just wanted to implore him to accept him as a friend...He just wanted...He just wanted at his thoughts about all he just wanted.

 All his projects had fallen flat.
-Classmates of his age or older always surrounded Mark, and there was no way for Billie to approach him without being laughed at - not by Mark, of that he was sure - but by the other, less tactful boys and girls.
+Classmates of his age or older always surrounded Mark, and there was no way for Billie to approach him without being laughed at-not by Mark, of that he was sure-but by the other, less tactful boys and girls.

-That evening, at the end of the classes, he was following Mark, who was finally alone, at a distance of about twenty yards.
+That evening, at the end of classes, he was following Mark, who was finally alone, at a distance of about twenty yards.

 Apparently, Mark was heading for the bicycle shed, moving as usual at a brisk, athletic pace.

 He turned around a corner, and Billie, afraid of losing contact, ran.
 However, as he turned the corner running at full speed, he suddenly bumped into Mark, who was waiting for him.
 Billie turned hopelessly purple.
-Mark's voice and attitude were friendly:

-Hey, kid!
-Where are you running?
+Mark's voice and attitude were friendly: "Hey, kid!
+Where are vou running?"

-The answer of poor Billie, stunned, was almost inaudible:

-- Hi..., he bleated. - No reason to be scared.
+The answer of poor Billie, stunned, was almost inaudible: "Hi...," he bleated.
+"No reason to be scared.
 I just noticed that you had been following me everywhere today.
-May I be of help or something?
+May I be of help or something?"

-Again, Billie could not find his voice, much to his anger against himself.

-- N-n-no, he finally stammered.
-You already have been a great help.
+Again, Billie couldn't find his voice, much to his anger against himself.
+"N-n-no," he finally stammered.
+"You already have been a great help.
 You protected me against Buck yesterday morning.
-Nobody was going to help me ...
-And then you fought because of me.
-I just wanted to... thank you. - Now you have, but it was not necessary to thank me: I did not fight only for you; I just wanted to make it known that I will fight all bullies I will catch in the act of bullying, come what may.
+Nobody was going to help me...And then you fought because of me.
+I just wanted to...thank you."